 The Spanish conditional progressive is very similar to its English counterpart (would be + -ing).
 In both languages, the conditional progressive expresses an action that would be in progress at a certain point in time.

-Practice your Spanish listening comprehension with this 5-part series of audio articles.
+Practice your Spanish listening and reading comprehension with this 5-part series of audio articles with transcript, translation, and links to related grammar lessons.

 Learn about Mexico’s Día de Muertos while working on your Spanish listening comprehension in this cute, fast-paced video.